Is Summer Affecting Your Mental Health? (Part 2)

 2) Body Image

-“Everybody is a beach body, and every individual deserves to enjoy summertime activities in a way that makes them feel comfortable,” Kristen said.
+“Everybody is a beach body, and every individual deserves to enjoy summertime activities in a way that makes them feel comfortable,” Katherine said.
 “I encourage people to focus on health, not size.
 Wear what makes you feel good.
 Hide social media posts that trigger negative feelings and consider counseling if you struggle with body image.”

 3) Medication Adherence